What is Matillion ETL for Amazon Redshift?

 Which core AWS services does Matillion integrate with/support?

-Matillion ETL for Redshift integrates with and supports S3, RDS, SQS and SNS.
-Using the Python component, Matillion ETL for Redshift can also interact with the AWS API.
+Matillion ETL for Amazon Redshift integrates with and supports Amazon S3, Amazon RDS, Amazon SQS, Amazon SNS and Amazon CloudWatch.
+Using the Python or BASH components, Matillion ETL for Amazon Redshift can also interact with the AWS API.

-Can I use Matillion ETL for Redshift to build an Enterprise Data Warehouse?
+Can I use Matillion ETL for Amazon Redshift to build an Enterprise Data Warehouse?

-Can I use Matillion ETL for Redshift to build a star schema?
+Can I use Matillion ETL for Amazon Redshift to build a star schema?

-Does Matillion ETL for Redshift support slowly changing dimensions?
+Does Matillion ETL for Amazon Redshift support slowly changing dimensions?

 Yes.
-You can see an example of building a Type 6 slowly changing dimension in this support site article
+You can see an example of building a slowly changing dimension in this support site article

-What data transformation features does Matillion ETL for Redshift include?
+What data transformation features does Matillion ETL for Amazon Redshift include?

 You can see a full list of available transformation components here.

-Does Matillion ETL for Redshift include a scheduler?
+Does Matillion ETL for Amazon Redshift include a scheduler?

-If you have an existing scheduler, you can integrate Matillion ETL for Redshift into it using SQS.
+If you have an existing scheduler, you can integrate Matillion ETL for Amazon Redshift into it using SQS or the REST API.

 The scheduler includes comprehensive logging, error handling and alerting.

-Does Matillion ETL for Redshift support version control?
+Does Matillion ETL for Amazon Redshift support version control?

 Yes.
-Matillion ETL for Redshift includes comprehensive version control.
+Matillion ETL for Amazon Redshift includes comprehensive version control built in.

-Can Matillion ETL for Redshift work across multiple Redshift schemas and clusters?
+Can Matillion ETL for Amazon Redshift work across multiple Redshift schemas and clusters?

 Yes.
-As of version 1.17.2, Matillion ETL for Redshift supports multiple schemas in individual jobs.
-So you can read from schema a, perform transformation on schema b and output to schema c, in a single job.
+Matillion ETL for Amazon Redshift supports multiple schemas in individual jobs.
+So you can read from schema ‘a’, perform transformation on schema ‘b’ and output to schema ‘c’, in a single job.

-Can I deliver a real-time data warehouse/BI solution using Matillion ETL for Redshift?
+Can I deliver a real-time data warehouse/BI solution using Matillion ETL for Amazon Redshift?

-Does Matillion ETL for Redshift support the use of variables and soft-coding?
+Does Matillion ETL for Amazon Redshift support the use of variables and soft-coding?

 Yes.
 You can define variables and use them in any parameter or script in your jobs.
 Variables can be populated either from Orchestration components (e.g. read from a database table as part of a Table Iteration), from an external integration (an SQS message with variable key-value pairs) or manually configured into the Environment configuration.

-Can Matillion ETL for Redshift co-exist with/make use of my existing SQL/Python scripts etc?
+Can Matillion ETL for Amazon Redshift co-exist with/make use of my existing SQL/Python/Bash scripts etc?

 You can call Python (or other) programs using SQS or SNS and you can run or call Python from the Python component.

-Which Redshift SQL features does Matillion ETL for Redshift support?
+Which Redshift SQL features does Matillion ETL for Amazon Redshift support?

 When new Redshift features are introduced by AWS, we add these into the product as fast as possible (usually, a few weeks).
 Where a component isn’t available for a Redshift command you want to use, the SQL component allows you direct access to use Redshift SQL.